5 Signs Your Security Log Management Software Needs an Upgrade

 It’s not enough to collect logs anymore, you need context.
 You need to know about alerts that matter.
 And sometimes the problem isn’t just the tool, it’s whether you’re fully deployed and collecting all the data you need.
 Gaps in coverage mean gaps in visibility.

-Modern log management SIEM platforms use behavior analytics and automation to cut through noise and zero in on actual threats before they escalate.
+Modern platforms combine log monitoring with advanced log analysis tools to cut through noise and zero in on actual threats before they escalate.

 If your current log management software only shows you what happened after the fact, you’re already behind.